jlehtoma/2015-11-10-idiv-git-github/git_science_idiv_instructions.md

 1. Select **"Use Git from the Windows Command Prompt"** and click on "Next".
 If you forgot to do this programs that you need for the workshop will not work properly.
 If this happens rerun the installer and select the appropriate option.
-1. Click on "Next".
-Keep **"Checkout Windows-style, commit Unix-style line endings"** selected.
+1. Keep **"Use OpenSSH"** selected and Click on "Next".
+1. Keep **"Checkout Windows-style, commit Unix-style line endings"** selected and click on "Next".
 1. Select **"Use Windows' default console window"** and click on "Next".
 1. Click on "Next".
 1. Click on "Finish".